cldeluna/ac3-ws-c4-jinja2-in-action/09_EmbeddedJ2/Ansible/README.md

-Ansible will work a little differently in our uv environment.
+Ansible may work a little differently in our uv environment.

 ```python
 uv venv